ananthrishna/ananthrishna.github.io/_pages/about.md

 Selected Experiences
 ======

-Quantum Network Nonlocality without inputs using Neural Network Oracle (Ongoing) IISER TVM, Kerala, India
+### Quantum Network Nonlocality without inputs using Neural Network Oracle (Ongoing) IISER TVM, Kerala, India
 • Working with Prof. Anil Shaji and Dr. Debashis Saha on Quantum Information Theory and Quantum Foundations from a Machine learning standpoint & was awarded the Chanakya Fellowship (I-HUB QTF) under the National Mission on Interdisciplinary Cyber Physical Systems, of the Department of Science and Technology, Govt. of India
-• Master Thesis Defense "Exploring Triangle Nonlocality using Machine Learning" (2023) I have found the best measurement setting for maximal nonlocality for X states & a convenient model in complex multipartite domains.
+• Master Thesis Defense (2023) - I have found the best measurement setting for maximal nonlocality for X states & a convenient model in complex multipartite domains.
 I am in the process of publishing my results.

-Minor Thesis Defense "Superadditivity of Coherent Information in Noisy Quantum Channels" Superadditivity of Coherent Information in Noisy Quantum Channels (2022) IISER TVM, Kerala, India
+### "Superadditivity of Coherent Information in Noisy Quantum Channels"(2022) IISER TVM, Kerala, India
-• Worked with Dr. Nagaiagh Chamakuri on the application of Meta-heuristic algorithms for finding quantum states (RBM Architecture) that showed Superadditivity of coherent information.
+• Minor Thesis Defense - Worked with Dr. Nagaiagh Chamakuri on the application of Meta-heuristic algorithms for finding quantum states (RBM Architecture) that showed Superadditivity of coherent information.
 • Meta-heuristic algorithms such as genetic algorithms were significanty better conventional gradient descent because it bypassed the issue of optimization getting stuck in local optimas

-Variational principles for finding quantum bound states (2019) IISER TVM, Kerala, India
+### Variational principles for finding quantum bound states (2019) IISER TVM, Kerala, India
 • Did a project on Variational principles for finding quantum bound states using Mathematica and Matlab under Prof. Anil Shaji.
 • Made use of various shooting and relaxation algorithms, including the Gauss-Seidel iterative algorithm on electron wave function and energy

-Exploring dynamics of Chua’s circuit (2022) IISER TVM, Kerala, India
+### Exploring dynamics of Chua’s circuit (2022) IISER TVM, Kerala, India
 • This was a group project where we set up Chua’s circuit to study the evolution of its classic chaotic behavior.
 • I learned how important project management skills are when it comes to research.
 Signal locality,

-Unpredictability and Random number certification (2020) IISER TVM, Kerala, India
+### Unpredictability and Random number certification (2020) IISER TVM, Kerala, India
 • Did a presentation on Bell’s theorem and the whole Bohr, Einstein debate, and its importance in random number generation.

-Quantum Simulation using Qiskit (2022) IISER TVM, Kerala, India
+### Quantum Simulation using Qiskit (2022) IISER TVM, Kerala, India
 • Experienced in using Qiskit software Quantum Simulation problems using Quantum Algorithms - Qiskit Global Summer School Intent recognition

-Chatbot Platform for Mental Health applications (Ongoing) Cloud Cuckoo Land, India.
+### Chatbot Platform for Mental Health applications (Ongoing) Cloud Cuckoo Land, India.
 • Working on a intent-recognizing chatbot for mental health applications, by making use of a statistical system of emotion parameters making it possible for the platform to predict the user’s emotional compulsiveness.

 In my academic journey, I majored in Physics (Quantum Information Theory) with strong foundations in electromagnetism, mechanics, atomic and nucleur physics courses \& excellence in Quantum Many-Body Theory, Quantum Foundations, and Quantum Information Theory.
 I have conducted research on Quantum Causal Networks and Quantum information processing capacities of channels using Machine Learning.
 I also took comprehensive courses in programming, differential equations, and analysis and multiple interdisciplinary courses.
 These experiences have equipped me with a solid foundation in Quantum Information Theory and Machine Learning and a keen interest in advancing my expertise through a Ph.D.
 I am particulalry interested in complement in Theoretical physics, Mathematical analysis and Machine learning in my research endeavours.